wenlzhang/obsidian-copy-metadata/README.md

 ![](https://img.shields.io/github/v/release/wenlzhang/obsidian-copy-metadata?style=flat-square) ![](https://img.shields.io/github/downloads/wenlzhang/obsidian-copy-metadata/total)

-An [Obsidian](https://obsidian.md/) plugin to copy metadata to clipboard and insert it into file name.
+An [Obsidian](https://obsidian.md/) plugin to copy metadata to clipboard and insert it into active file name.

 ## Features

 - Copy file creation time into clipboard
-- Append file creation time into file name
+- Append file creation time into active file name

 ## Use cases

 - One may easily create a quick note on Obsidian Mobile, where inserting a Zettelkasten timestamp to the file name might not be very convenient.
-When working on Obsidian Desktop later, one has the option to use this plugin, which will automatically append the note creation time to the file name.
+When working on Obsidian Desktop later, one has the option to use this plugin, which will automatically append the note creation time to the active file name.
-    - In fact, the main motivation behind developing this plugin is the frequent note-taking on mobile.
+    - In fact, the main motivation behind developing this plugin is the frequent note-taking on mobile and note-renaming on desktop.

 ## Usage